exasol/extension-manager/doc/design.md

 #### Extension Context BucketFS
 `dsn~extension-context-bucketfs~1`

-The BucketFS client in the extension context allows extension definitions to interact with BucketFS.
+The BucketFS client in the extension context allows the extension definition to interact with BucketFS.

 Covers:
 * [`req~install-extension-database-objects~1`](system_requirements.md#update-extension)